This tutorial features the Feast Plugin, which enhances and extends your theme to improve SEO, pagespeed, accessibility and user experience.

-The version implemented in the themes is a an actual WordPress "template" in the theme files.
+The outdated version implemented via the themes (not the plugin) is a an actual WordPress "template" in the theme files.
 Setting a page to "full width" layout in Genesis (as with the Full Width Modern Homepage) actually changes what file loads.
 But this isn't necessarily the best way to do it.

 With WordPress changing how themes and templates function, this is likely to die out over the next couple years.